PostHog/posthog.com/contents/handbook/getting-started/world-class-engineering.md

 If we want to ship a lot, we need to figure out how we can have most of capital go into engineering.

 We have zero outbound sales, and a hyper efficient go to market, largely driven by self serve.
-Since we focus on engineers, we have less customer support and set up handholding than all our competitors.=
+Since we focus on engineers, we have less customer support and set up handholding than all our competitors.

+80% of the company are shipping product.

 ## Deep work

 When you're doing engineering, you're in the business of building up large abstracted models in your head of how the code works.
 That takes time and requires focus.
 Doing a ton of meetings is a great way to screw this up.

 For those not doing customer success or recruitment (ie mainly engineering and marketing), we therefore have meeting free days every Tuesday and Thursday.
 We encourage you to call it out if things are going into your calendar on these days.
 Since we also are all remote, these usually give you lengths of uninterrupted time to get your work done.

-  - Transparency (you can't have autonomy without it)
-  - We should have a high percentage of developers
-  - how we hire